kevindooley/fundamentals-data-analysis-project/README.md

 ### Table of Contents
 1. Dataset Background
-    i.
-Starting the Dataset
+    1. Starting the Dataset
-    ii.
-Reading for tips.csv
+    2. Reading for tips.csv
-    iii.
-Overview of Dataset
+    3. Overview of Dataset
-    iv.
-Glance at the Data
+    4. Glance at the Data
 2. Statistical Summary
 3. Examine Day Variable
 4. Examine Smoker Variable